Marketplace: In medieval Europe

-A sixteenth century commentator, John Leland, described particular markets as "celebrate", "very good", "quik", and conversely as "poore", "meane", and "of no price".
+A sixteenth-century commentator, John Leland, described particular markets as "celebrate", "very good", "quik", and conversely as "poore", "meane", and "of no price".
 Over time, some products became associated with particular places, providing customers with valuable information about the types of goods, their quality and their region of origin.
 In this way, markets helped to provide an early form of product branding.
 Gradually, certain market towns earned a reputation for providing quality produce.
 Today, traders and showmen jealously guard the reputation of these historic chartered markets.
-The 18th century commentator Daniel Defoe visited Sturbridge fair in 1723 and wrote a lengthy description which paints a picture of a highly organised, vibrant operation which attracted large number of visitors from some distance away.
+The 18th-century commentator Daniel Defoe visited Sturbridge fair in 1723 and wrote a lengthy description which paints a picture of a highly organised, vibrant operation which attracted a large number of visitors from some distance away.
 "As for the people in the fair, they all universally eat, drink and sleep in their booths, and tents; and the said booths are so intermingled with taverns, coffee-houses, drinking-houses, eating-houses, cookshops &c, and all tents too, and so many butchers and higglers from all the neighbouring counties come in to the fair every morning, with beef, mutton, fowls, bread, cheese, eggs, and such things; and go with them from tent to tent and from door to door, that there is no want of provision of any kind, either dress'd or undress'd."